Chilly Willy: Attributes and common themes

 When the Lantz cartoons were packaged for television in 1957 as The Woody Woodpecker Show, Chilly Willy was a featured attraction on the show, and has remained such in all later versions of the Woody Woodpecker Show package.

 Other appearances

 In the 1988 film Who Framed Roger Rabbit, Chilly Willy is mentioned by Eddie's acquaintance Angelo.

 Chilly Willy is featured in The New Woody Woodpecker Show where he has no dialogue.
 Like the shorts, Chilly has gone up against Smedley.
 Later episodes introduce Sgt.
 Hogwash (voiced by Blake Clark) and Major Bull (voiced by Kevin Michael Richardson) who operate in an Antarctic military base that Chilly tends to trespass in.
+The Legend of Rockabye Point was also featured early on, dubbed "A Classic Chilly Cartoon".

-Chilly Willy is a supporting character in the 2018 Woody Woodpecker webseries voiced by Brad Norman and Dee Bradley Baker.
+Chilly Willy is a supporting character in the 2018 Woody Woodpecker animated series, voiced by Brad Norman and Dee Bradley Baker.

+Chilly Willy makes a cameo appearance in the 2024 film Woody Woodpecker Goes to Camp as a wood sculpture Woody makes.